OasisDigital/rxjs-system-bundle/README.md

 The following Plunkr illustrates use of this package.
 Of course there are many other practical uses, but this one can be seen with one click.
-Unlike a default Angular 2 plunder, this one uses only a single request for all of RxJS.
+Unlike a default Angular 2+ plunker, this one uses only a single request for all of RxJS.

 https://plnkr.co/edit/Fy0jvu?p=preview